jarmbrust/jarmbrust/README.md

 - 📫 How to reach me: I have an email that is a com, with my name, at the repo's name.

-- ⚡ Fun fact: I am an avid fan of TTRPGs (including, but not limited to, Dungeons & Dragons), and have run games in them for small groups since I was in junior highschool, which means I have been running games for a lot longer than I have not!
+- ⚡ Fun fact: I am an avid fan of TTRPGs (including, but not limited to, Dungeons & Dragons), and have run games in them for small groups since I was in junior highschool (about 12 years old, give or take).
+This means I have been running games for a _lot_ longer than I have not!

 - 📖 I am also an aspiring writer.
-However, like a lot of aspiring writers, I haven't written a whole lot lately.
-Hopwfully this will change in the very near future with some ideas I have!!
+However, I will go more into that when I finally start writing again!